When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Is Hotspot Shield Good for Torrenting?

 While Hotspot Shield does have a kill switch for IP protection, it lacks port forwarding to connect to more peers and no SOCKS5 proxy for faster speeds.
 These shortcomings make it unsuitable for advanced torrenters.
-If you seek a seamless and secure torrenting experience, consider checking our article on the best VPNs for torrenting.
+If you seek a seamless and secure torrenting experience, consider checking our article on the top VPNs for torrenting.

 Is Hotspot Shield Good for Gaming?